MystenLabs/walrus-docs/docs/blog/04_testnet_update.md

 total available storage and storage price - are set by the selected storage operators each epoch according to their stake weight.

-A staking web dapps is provided to experiment with this functionality.
+A staking web dApps is provided to experiment with this functionality.
 Community members have also created explorers that can be used to view storage nodes when considering who to stake with.
 Staking ensures that the ultimate governance of Walrus, directly in terms of storage nodes, and indirectly in terms of parameters and software they chose, rests with WAL Token holders.